sst/guide/_chapters/create-an-s3-bucket.md

 ![Create S3 static website Bucket next configure options screenshot](/assets/create-s3-bucket-2-configure-options.png)

-In the permissions step, make sure the that the **public bucket policy options are unchcecked**.
-Making buckets public is a common security error, but in our case we'll be serving our React files from the bucket, so want it to be public.
+In the permissions step, make sure to uncheck **Block new public bucket policies** and **Block public and cross-account access if bucket has public policies**.
+Making buckets public is a common security error, but in our case we'll be serving our app from the bucket, so want it to be public.

 ![Create S3 static website Bucket next permissions screenshot](/assets/create-s3-bucket-3-permissions.png)

-Click **Next** on the review page to create the bucket.
+Click **Create bucket** on the review page to create the bucket.

 ![Create S3 static website Bucket next review screenshot](/assets/create-s3-bucket-4-review.png)